A secret they made me tell

 I would prefer saying no more about it.
 It's fine with me if you stop reading right here, but so many doctors and police officers and medical board investigators and lawyers and such like have required me to explain why a surgeon would assault a patient, and I am so tired of explaining it as they stare at me as though it is tiresome to have to listen to the answer, and I am so tired of being interrupted and told to wrap it up when the answer takes more than three sentences.
 It would not have to take more than three if information like this got out often enough for people to have some basic knowledge about crime in medicine, but the medical community is amazingly successful at preventing that.
 So I am putting this page on this website where, from now on, the link to it can be one of the three sentences they allow me, but I'll need only two.
 "Go to this link.
 I cannot bear to repeat it one more time."

-That is something I first tuned into in grade school.
+I first tuned into it in grade school.
 I was an obedient, peaceful child with no interest in being the alpha male.
 So why so often did I get singled out by boys wanting to fight?
 At first adults I asked about it suggested that it might be because I always was the tallest person in the class.
 Perhaps that made me the target for boys wanting to prove themselves.
 But over the years I finally noticed a pattern.
 These things happened after I had made people laugh.

 For a long time I wasn't aware that I made people laugh more than others did, but others were aware of it.
 With a group of boys on the playground during recess I'd be one of the more silent ones as the bullies and braggarts ran things.
 Then I'd mutter an aside that would send the group rolling in laughter.
 Eventually, I figured out that the one who did not laugh would be the one who would pick a fight with me later.
 Unfortunately, it is something boys don't grow out of.